RY997/Thesis/thesis.typ

 )[
   Note: Describe the architecture of your system by decomposing it into subsys- tems and the services provided by each subsystem.
 Use UML class diagrams including packages / components for each subsystem.
 ]
 As an integral subsystem of Artemis, Iris plays a pivotal role in enhancing the overall user experience by meticulously analyzing exercises and user requests to generate highly-targeted suggestions.
-Functioning in harmony with two other essential subsystems—namely, the Git service, responsible for managing the code repositories of the programming exercises, and Pyris, which acts as the intermediary for user requests and responses from the Language Model (LLM)—Iris forms a dynamic trio to empower Artemis with advanced capabilities.
+Functioning in harmony with two other essential subsystems—namely, the Git service, responsible for managing the code repositories of the programming exercises, and Pyris, which acts as the intermediary for user requests and responses from the LLM—Iris forms a dynamic trio to empower Artemis with advanced capabilities.

 The Git service ensures seamless access to a comprehensive array of programming exercises, fostering a diverse and engaging learning environment.
-Meanwhile, Pyris acts as the communication bridge between users and the Language Model, efficiently handling requests and relaying responses in a timely manner.
+Meanwhile, Pyris acts as the communication bridge between Artemis and the LLM, efficiently handling requests and relaying responses in a timely manner.

-This intricate network of subsystems communicates seamlessly, as illustrated in Figure <subsystem-component>, with the exchange facilitated through dedicated APIs and employing the versatile REST interface and websocket service.
+This intricate network of subsystems communicates seamlessly, as illustrated in <subsystem-component>, with the exchange facilitated through dedicated APIs and employing the versatile REST interface and websocket service.
 The utilization of JSON serialization further streamlines the data exchange process, ensuring efficiency and compatibility across all components.
 This collaborative approach enables Artemis to deliver a sophisticated and responsive platform, seamlessly integrating Iris's analytical prowess with the expansive exercise repositories managed by the Git service and the dynamic communication capabilities of Pyris.

 #figure(
   image("figures/subsystem.svg", width: 80%),